Family and Couples Therapy Training and Narrative Therapy Courses

 This academic year long course, known as “Intensive”, is a post graduate certificate program in couple and family therapy.
 It provides foundational training in the use of a flexible, replicable, practical, transtheoretical systemic model.
 The in depth training supports socially just relational work.
 Originally developed at the Family Institute of Cambridge in 1974, Therapy Training Boston has been offering this Certificate in Couple and Family Therapy since 2009 when FIC closed.
 We teach important, enduring ideas and add dynamic new developments in the field.

-Monthly Masters Series in Couples Therapy Course: Seven More Approaches to Interviewing
+Couples Therapy Master Series: Seven More Approaches to Interviewing

 Location: Live on Zoom

 Our couples therapy training provides exposure to many systemic models and strategies for change.
 Guest presenters share tools to support decreased conflict, improved connection, and relational justice for a wide range of presenting issues and client populations.
-This couples therapy course offers a presentation of a specific topic each evening followed by a role play demonstration and discussion of lessons learned.
+This couples therapy course offers a presentation on a specific topic each evening followed by a role play demonstration and discussion of lessons learned.
+There is a need for practical, accessible approaches that empower couples to become active agents in their own relational transformation.
+By helping couples apply these processes on a regular basis, therapists can extend the impact of therapy beyond treatment and promote greater relational resilience and sustainability.